 We use zero-inflated negative binomial regression models for two reasons.
 First, there are excess zeros in the outcome variable.
-Most city-decades do not have any romantic nationalist production.
-Only 185 out of 2270 cities ever produced a nationalist work, and only 747 out of 36320 city-decades have ever saw such work emerging.
-Second, the probability of having excess zeros is determined by a different mechanism than the one determining how many nationalist works a city produced, if any.
-In the case at hand, many cities may not host any artists/writers at all and therefore cannot produce any nationalist work.
-In such cases, zero-inflated models are useful because they fit both excess zeros and the count of the event when the outcome is non-zero.
+Most city-decades do not have any Romantic nationalist production.
+Only 185 out of 2,270 cities ever produced a nationalist work, and only 747 out of 36,320 city-decades have ever seen such work emerging.
+Second, the excess zeros result from a different mechanism than the one determining how many nationalist works a city produced.
+More specifically, many cities may not host any artists/writers at all and therefore cannot produce any nationalist work.
+In such circumstances, zero-inflated models are useful because they fit both excess zeros and the count of the event when the outcome is nonzero.
 Zero-inflated negative binomial models are preferred over zero-inflated Poisson models because the likelihood ratio tests for alpha are significantly positive in all models.

-In the zero-inflated part of the model, we include logged distance to the nearest known artist/writer to proxy for the probability that the city contained any professional artists/writers.
-In the non-zero count part of the model, we include the main independent variables of interest to test our hypotheses, described in section 3, as well as controls for the 8 covariates described in section 4.2.
-For robustness purposes, we included the number of (instead of the distance to the nearest) writer / artists as a control and we also ran logistic regressions without cities that did not house at least one known artist/writer.
+In the zero-inflation part of the model, we include logged distance to the nearest known artist/writer to proxy for the probability that the city contained any professional artists/writers.
+In the nonzero count part of the model, we include the main independent variables of interest to test our hypotheses, described in the section on "Hypotheses and Data on Independent Variables," as well as controls for the eight covariates described in the section on "Control Variables and Model Specification."
+For robustness purposes, we included the number of (instead of the distance to the nearest) writer/artists as a control, and we also ran logistic regressions without cities that did not house at least one known artist/writer.
 Results are substantially identical.
-The same goes for models with bootstrapped standard errors, for an event history specification, which only looks at the first nationalist production in each city, or for a two-way-fixed effects specification (with city and decade fixed effects), which controls for omitted variables in a difference-in-difference design (online Appendix C).
+The same goes for models with bootstrapped standard errors, for an event history specification, which only looks at the first nationalist production in each city, or for a two-way fixed-effects specification (with city and decade fixed effects), which controls for omitted variables in a difference-in-difference design.
+All of these additional models are shown in app. table C1.